godotengine/godot-docs/tutorials/3d/baked_lightmaps.rst

 .. image:: img/baked_light_mode.png

-- **Voxel Cone**: Trace: Is the default one, it's less precise but faster.
-Looks similar (but slightly better) to GIProbe.
+- **Voxel Cone**: Trace: Is the default one; it's less precise, but faster.
+Looks similar to (but slightly better than) ``GIProbe``.
-- **Ray Tracing**: This method is more precise but can take considerably longer to bake.
+- **Ray Tracing**: This method is more precise, but can take considerably longer to bake.
 If used in low or medium quality, some scenes may produce grain.

 Baking
 ------

-To begin the bake process, just push the big **Bake Lightmaps** button on top when selecting the BakedLightmap node:
+To begin the bake process, just push the big **Bake Lightmaps** button on top when selecting the ``BakedLightmap`` node:

 .. image:: img/baked_light_bake.png